pzol/getting_rusty/posts/20140119_ruby_p_in_rust.md

 tags: ["rust:macros", "rust:ruby"]
 ---

-Given the lack of a useful debuggers in Ruby, we often refer to `p obj` to print an object to the console in order to inspect its value.
+Given the lack of a useful debugger in Ruby, we often refer to `p obj` to print an object to the console in order to inspect its value.

 ```ruby
 Foo = Struct.new(:bar)